Critical Elements Every Internal Web Page Design Should Include

 Important Internal Web Page Design Elements

 Continuing Total Web Company’s series on the important design features of each page on your website, we’ll move on to internal web page design.
-They’ll explain in detail your services, FAQ, resources, pricing and more.
+Internal pages are meant to explain in detail your services, FAQ, resources, pricing and more.
 Not to be confused with landing pages, which are meant to drive traffic, solve a problem your audience is facing and convert that traffic into a lead or sale.
 Internal web pages are part of your overall website design and allow your visitors to get to know your brand a little more.
 The professional web designer team at Total Web Company has highlighted the 9 features your internal web page design must include.

 9 Must Have Internal Web Page Design Features